Neved4/tmexcludes/README.md

 ## `tmexcludes` - Manage Time Machine exclusions! 🔄

-Fast, light [macOS] utility that shows, backups and restores the list of excludes in [Time Machine]'s System Preferences.
+Fast, light [macOS] utility that shows, backups and restores the list of files and folders you have excluded from [Time Machine].
+These can also be managed from the [Time Machine] pane of System Settings.

 <div align="center">
   <img src="https://github.com/Neved4/tmexcludes/assets/63655535/69bd9283-e616-4338-9b2a-e43a8bb6cb04" alt="Image Description" style="width: 85%" />